 IN THIS ARTICLE

-This guide is for the advisors who want to improve their process to serve their clients more effectively.
+This guide is for advisors who want to improve their process to serve their clients more effectively.
 We'll cover how advisors use Riskalyze to build and fine-tune portfolios to up their game—model and client portfolios alike.

 To begin, advisors import several existing portfolios into Riskalyze for analysis, highlighting insights into their portfolio construction method.
 Looking at the existing through a new lens rekindles ideas and satisfaction in the process.
-The results are clear: top producers use the Riskalyze lens to stay ahead of the curve.To get a jumpstart on the math behind Riskalyze, see our Calculating the Probability Range guide.
+The results are clear: top producers use the Riskalyze lens to stay ahead of the curve.To get a jumpstart on the math behind Riskalyze, see our Calculating the Historical Range guide.

-The Risk Number and 95% Probability Range
+The Risk Number and 95% Historical Range

 Determining a Client's Desired Risk Number